Sponsorship proposal

 sponsorship appilcation

 First of all, navigate the website, there’s a good chance the right person’s name and address are already there.
 This is especially true for smaller brands.
-Big brands can sometimes have a dedicated sponsorship email address, this is not always a good sign, it might mean they are already receiving a lot of sponsorship applications.
+Big brands can sometimes have a dedicated sponsorship email address, this is not always a good sign, as it might mean they are already receiving a lot of sponsorship applications.

 If you can’t find the right person on the website, try Google.
-You can search for something like “marketing@brandname.com@” this might not be the right email address, but Google will be smart enough to understand what are you looking for.
+You can search for something like “marketing@brandname.com@” This might not be the right email address, but Google will be smart enough to understand what are you looking for.
 Such a query will often return a bunch of LinkedIn profiles.

 LinkedIn is indeed a great tool to find sponsorship, it’s just the biggest network of professionals out there.
 You can easily find who’s the marketing director of a certain company on LinkedIn.